googlearchive/easygoogle/README.md

 ### Enabling Services
 Before you begin, visit [this page](https://developers.google.com/mobile/add) to select Google services and add them to your Android app.
+Make sure to enable any services you plan to use and follow all of the steps, including modifying your `build.gradle` files to enable the `google-services` plugin.

 Once you have a `google-services.json` file in the proper place you can proceed to use EasyGoogle.

 ### Basic